 Yes, that’s right.
 Sumahan on the water hotel is another unique hotel in Istanbul, located in the building of the former distillery.
 Originally built in the 19th century, Sumahan distillery was a place of ‘suma’ preparation – a base for a Turkish vodka raki made from fig tree fruits.

 Nowadays, it is a gorgeous hotel in the Asian part of Istanbul, right on the shore of the Bosphorus spill and five minutes walk from the Cengelkoy ferry terminal from where you can travel to the European side.
-Although guests of this property have free transfer on private boats, so there will be no need to use public ferries.
+Although guests of this property have free transfers on private boats, so there will be no need to use public ferries.

 Hayriye Hanim Konagi (HHK) Hotel – Unique Budget Hotel With the View in Eminonu

 An absolutely wonderful budget hotel in Istanbul located in an old Ottoman mansion near Eminonu and the Golden Horn.
-Since it is located in the historic district, it is easy to walk from there to many sites, visit cute and old Balat neighborhood, and take a ferry to the Asian side or one of Princess Islands.
+Since it is located in the historic district, it is easy to walk from there to many sites, visit cute and old Balat neighborhood, and take a ferry to the Asian side or one of the Princess Islands.